JawherKl/mail-server-checker/README.md

 - Clean and structured output for easy readability.

 ## Requirements
-- PHP 7.4 or higher
+- PHP 7.4 or higher version
 - Composer

 ## Installation